-Flooding has also been experienced in below grade areas due to breakage of utility lines embedded in loose retaining/basement wall backfills, and from infiltration of surface water (irrigation and/or rainfall) through loose retaining/basement wall backfills.
+Flooding has also been experienced in below grade areas due to breakage of utility lines embedded in loose retaining wall backfills, and from infiltration of surface water (irrigation and/or rainfall) through loose retaining wall backfills.
 Backfills may consist of compacted native soils.
 Backfill compaction should be accomplished by mechanical methods.
 Water jetting or flooding of loose, dumped backfills to increase moisture contents should be prohibited in all wall backfills and in utility trench backfills.
 Because of the critical factor of minimizing settlements of approach slabs, particularly careful quality control should be exercised over backfill operations.

 Even with proper backfill compaction (well compacted - 95 percent minimum), the backfill will have the potential for about 1.2 inches of settlement (for 10.0 feet of total backfill) in the event of wetting by irrigation or broken conduits.
 With moderately compacted backfill (90 percent minimum), the magnitude of backfill settlement may approach 3.0 inches (for 10.0 feet of total backfill).
 Further, with poorly compacted backfill (85 percent minimum), the approximate magnitude of backfill settlement may reach as much as 6.0 inches (for 10.0 feet of total backfill).

 The preceding estimates for backfill settlement are those which may occur through settlement of the backfill alone, without any surcharge or other structural loading condition.
 Refer to the following table which reflects the anticipated settlement without any structural loads.

-Ba Backfill Types Anticipated Settlement without any Structural Loads (in.) % Compaction Description % Estimated Strain 2.5 feet of Backfill 5 feet of Backfill 7.5 feet of Backfill 10 feet of Backfill 12.5 feet of Backfill 15 feet of Backfill 16 feet of Backfill 17.5 feet of Backfill 20 feet of Backfill 22.5 feet of Backfill 25 feet of Backfill 26 feet of Backfill 27.5 feet of Backfill 30 feet of Backfill 95-98 Very Well Compacted 0.5 0.15 0.3 0.45 0.6 0.75 0.9 1.0 1.05 1.2 1.35 1.5 1.6 1.65 1.8 95 Well Compacted 1 0.3 0.6 0.9 1.2 1.5 1.8 1.9 2.1 2.4 2.7 3.0 3.1 3.3 3.6 90 Moderately Compacted 2.5 0.75 1.5 2.25 3.0 3.75 4.5 4.8 5.25 6.0 6.75 7.5 7.8 8.25 9.0 85 Poorly Compacted 5 1.5 3.0 4.5 6.0 7.5 9.0 9.5 10.5 12.0 13.5 15.0 15.5 16.5 18.0 80 Very Poorly Compacted 7.5 2.25 4.5 6.75 9.0 11.25 13.5 14.3 15.75 18.0 20.25 22.5 23.3 24.75 27.0 structure in order to allow slight rotation of the slab.
+Backfill Types Anticipated Settlement without any Structural Loads (in.)
+30.0 Description Estimated feet of Compaction backfill backfill backfill backfill backfill backfill backfill backfill backfill Very Well 95-98 0.5 0.15 0.3 0.45 0.6 0.75 0.9 1.05 1.2 1.35 1.5 1.65 1.8 Compacted 95 1 0.3 0.6 0.9 1.2 1.5 1.8 2.1 2.7 3.0 3.3 2.4 3.6 Compacted Moderately 2.5 0.75 1.5 2.25 3.0 5.25 7.5 90 3.75 4.5 6.0 6.75 8.25 9.0 Compacted Poorly 85 5 3.0 4.5 6.0 7.5 9.0 12.0 15.0 18.0 Compacted Poorly 2.25 9.0 20.25 80 4.5 6.75 11.25 13.5 15.75 18.0 22.5 24.75 27.0

+Table 7: Backfill Settlement

+Accordingly, it is recommended that where slabs are supported on grade over fill but are also tied to or connected to elements supported at retaining level, special construction details should be utilized.
+Concrete slabs should be hinged or keyed at the base where they join the rigid structure in order to allow slight rotation of the slab.
 These measures will reduce the likelihood that such slabs will crack or suffer noticeable deformations.
 Also refer to Slab Support presented herein.

-Table 8: Backfill Settlement

-Accordingly, it is recommended that where slabs are supported on grade over fill but are also tied to or connected to elements supported at retaining/basement level, special construction details should be utilized.
-Concrete slabs should be hinged or keyed at the base where they join the rigid